sci-42ver/SDF_exercise_solution/README.md

-For (2), 1.
-If someone don't know what `--` means since `help declare` doesn't show about that, in `info bash` it says "each builtin command documented as accepting options preceded by '-' accepts '--' to signify the end of the options".
-2. The doc also says "If a variable name is followed by =VALUE, the value of the variable is set to VALUE" which may implicitly mean if not, then not set.
-Such one good explanation!
-Thanks.
-References for future readers: 1. "scalar assignment" is shown in zsh doc `man ZSHPARAM` (related contents in `info bash` is not found.)
-"In scalar assignment, value is expanded as a single string, in which the elements of arrays are joined together".
-2. "contiguous ones starting from 0" is also shown in `info bash` "the index of the element assigned is the last index assigned to by the statement plus one.
-Indexing starts at zero.".
-That is not same as `zsh`.
-@EdMorton Yes.
-Sorry for my lacking rigorousness.
-I used double-quote somewhere while not elsewhere.
-Here double-quote is needed if some filename contain "whitespace or wildcard characters" as the well-known wiki says.
 # skipped exercise
 ## You can do if you are interested without extra background knowledge assumption
 ### needs big changes to the overall program structure